Frequently Asked Questions

 • Your Cruelty Free Super member number which you can find by logging into your account

-You can find all these details on the pre-filled super choice form which you can download from our Docs & forms page.
+You can find all these details on the pre-filled super choice form which you can download from our ‘Tell My Employer’ or Docs & forms page.

 How do I transfer previous super accounts or lost super to Cruelty Free Super?

-If you have added your TFN to your Cruelty Free Super account, you will be able to transfer any old super accounts into your Cruelty Free Super account by clicking on Transfer my Super in the main menu.
+If you have added your TFN to your Cruelty Free Super account, you will be able to use the 'Find or combine my super' feature.

 Where can I find my member number?

-You can find your member number by logging in to your Cruelty Free Super account, or by referring to the pre-filled super choice form attached to your ‘Welcome Email’.
+You can find your member number by logging in to your Cruelty Free Super account, or by referring to the pre-filled super choice form which you can download from our Tell my employer page.

 Why is my balance zero when I have super on my payslip?